The Cauchy-Dirichlet Problem for Singular Nonlocal Diffusions on Bounded Domains: Preliminaries and main results

 \subsection{Finite Extinction Time and extinction rates}

-Once we have that solutions are bounded, we will show that they extinguish in finite time. \begin{prop}[$L^p$ estimates and Extinction Time] Assume \eqref{A1}, \eqref{A2}, \eqref{M1} and let $m\in (0,1)$.
+Once we have that solutions are bounded, we will show that they extinguish in finite time. \begin{proposition}[$L^p$ estimates and Extinction Time] Assume \eqref{A1}, \eqref{A2}, \eqref{M1} and let $m\in (0,1)$.
 Let $u$ be a nonnegative WDS corresponding to the initial datum $u_0\in L^p(\Omega)$ with $p>p_c$.
-Then, there exist a finite extinction time $T>0$ such that
+Then, there exists a finite extinction time $T>0$ such that

 where $c_p>0$ only depends on $p,m,s,N,\lambda_1,\mathcal{S}_\A,\Omega$.
 In addition, for every $0\le t_0 \le t\le T$ we have